boytchev/suica/docs/user-guide.md

 ## Events

 Events are something that happens 'outside' a Suica program at unknown moment of time.
-Examples of events are when the user click on an object with the mouse.
+Examples of events are when the user clicks on an object with the mouse.
 Suica reimplements a part of the web page events system	onto Suica objects.

-Suica adds rudimentary support for events bound to Suica objects.
-It manages events for the Suica drawing canvas and for individual graphical objects in the canvas.

-An event is used in two steps:
+An event is managed by two elements:

-- An object declares that it is interested in a given message by providing a special event handling function
+- **Event listener**: A declaration that an object is interested in specific event
-- When the event occurs, its description is passed to the event handling function which processes the event
+- **Event handler**: A user-defind function that is activated when an event occurs

-- Events that are not listened to, are ignored
+Events that are not listened to, are ignored.

 ### Types of events